Porsche The Limits

 The woofers are set quite low in the doors on this vehicle.
-However, installer Reece Turner of RTA Fabrication, has managed to get some angle on the woofers to make them sit more on axis.
+However, the installer managed to get some angle on the woofers to make them sit more on axis.
 The same is true for the giant-sized Thesis tweeters.

 Brian and I share a good deal of music between us.
 However, we decided that to share the experience properly, we should audition the speakers with a piece of music not quite so familiar to us.
 We chose “Jupiter, Bringer of Jollity” from Gustav Holst’s Planet Suite.
 The rendering was a Qobuz hi res (24bit 44.1kHz) one, performed by the London Royal Philharmonic Orchestra with Valdimir Jirowski waving the white stick about.

 This particular track has been borrowed by many over the years.
 The two examples that spring to mind are the poem by Sir Cecil Spring Rice (so close to being a favourite menu choice on a Chinese takeaway menu!), “I Vow to Thee, my Country”.
 The second was the Manfred Mann hit, “Joybringer”.
 I am certain many other songs have been inspired by the many strong themes that run throughout the piece.